Skip to content

 • user_identifier - User-level journey analysis

-Hub uses UUIDv7 for primary keys, combining the benefits of UUIDs with time-ordered sorting:
+Hub uses UUIDv7 for primary keys, combining the benefits of UUIDs with time-ordered sorting.

 What you get: